alexlemmons/DataViz_Final_Project/Updates.md

 ## April 18 Before Class

-Still trying to manipulate the dimensions of the app to be more visually appealing yet still as usefull.
+Still trying to manipulate the dimensions of the app to be more visually appealing yet still as useful.

+## April 18 After Class

+Successfully discovered my preferred visual scheme for my app.